yia-yuese/SAUD-Dataset/README.md

 >Google Drive: [NUIQ-Metric-released](https://drive.google.com/drive/folders/13d19eHTT1xBK5ZX0S_R6qXKWg4Egsylz?usp=sharing)

 ## 🍎Noting
-Our NUIQ Metric was trained to predict the rank of different enhanced results associated with the same raw underwater image.
+Our NUIQ Method was trained to predict the rank of different enhanced results associated with the same raw underwater image.
 Therefore, the NUIQ scores cannot be used to compare the quality of enhanced images with different contents.
 Do not test on single image!

 ## ✨Statement